-We can't think of a single automobile made today that doesn't have some kind of infotainment screen.
-Some are small (Subaru Forester, 6.5 inches), while others are enormous (Lincoln Nautilus, 48.0 inches), and everyone else falls somewhere in between.
-If you happen to own a car that's at least 15 years old, you might still have a vehicle without an infotainment screen, but even that's a stretch.
+If you own a car that's at least 15 years old, you might still have a vehicle without an infotainment screen, but even that's a stretch.
 You probably rely on physical buttons, knobs, and switches.
-While that's decidedly old-school, those controls are better to use while driving versus having to look away from the road to use a touchscreen.
+While that's decidedly old-school, those controls are better to use while driving versus looking away from the road to use a touchscreen.

 So, when it comes to buying a new car (or a slightly used one), you'll have to figure out what kind of infotainment system works best for you.
-While some look fantastic, they might not be ideal for driving, reliability, or ease of use.
+While some look fantastic, they might not be ideal for visibility, great for reliability, or easy to use.
+Just about every manufacturer has its own system, and their appearance and functionality can vary greatly from car to car.
 We've driven hundreds of vehicles and can say that some are most assuredly better than others.
-Here are the things you should look for when shopping for a car with an infotainment system.

 Easy Legibility